cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ## A General-Purpose FLP {#flp-generic}

-This section describes an FLP based on the fully linear proof system described in {{BBCGGI19}}, Section 4.2.
-We begin in {{flp-generic-overview} with an overview of their proof system and the extensions to their proof system made here.
+This section describes an FLP based on the construction from in {{BBCGGI19}}, Section 4.2.
+We begin in {{flp-generic-overview}} with an overview of their proof system and the extensions to their proof system made here.
 The construction is specified in {{flp-generic-construction}}.

 > OPEN ISSUE We're not yet sure if specifying this general-purpose FLP is
 > desirable.
 It might be preferable to specify specialized FLPs for each data
 > type that we want to standardize, for two reasons.
 First, clear and concise
 > specifications are likely easier to write for specialized FLPs rather than the
 > general one.
-Second, we may end up tailoring each FLP to the data type in a
+Second, we may end up tailoring each FLP to the measurement type
-> way that improves performance, but breaks compatibility with the
+> in a way that improves performance, but breaks compatibility with the
 > general-purpose FLP.
 >
 > In any case, we can't make this decision until we know which data types to